zuozhenggh/learning-library/data-management-library/goldengate/veridata/ggv-purge-delete-directories/ggv-purge-delete-directories.md

 ## Task 3: Delete Directories (Delete Directories Completely Check Box is Selected)

 The generated report files are stored in this location:
 `/home/opc/VDT/user_projects/domains/base_domain/veridata/reports`.

+Ensure to execute a Job by following the steps in **Lab: Create and Execute Jobs**.

 To delete directories:

-  1. Ensure to execute a Job by following the steps in Lab: Create and Execute Jobs.
-  2. Create user-defined files in the generated report file location:
+1. Create user-defined files in the generated report file location:
   `/home/opc/VDT/user_projects/domains/base_domain/veridata/reports`.

       ```